miladvafaieenezhad/msvsdwcomp/week 0/Readme.md

 ### 4. layout implementation with Align:

-Align is a little tricky; for example, for using Align the number of fingers must be even, or 'W' must be in order of 210nm.
+Align is a little tricky; for example, for using Align the number of fingers must be even, 'W' must be in order of 210nm, and the name of the folder, SPICE file, and top-design name should match.
 Therefore, the result would not match the layout implemented in Magic perfectly because I changed some varriables to get result from Align.

 #### a. inverter.gds